patchamama/The-last-book-page/README.md

 #### Colour Scheme

-Colours have been chosen to provide good contrast to allow good access to and viewing of the content.
+Colors have been chosen to provide good contrast to allow good access to and viewing of the content.
 The aim is to create a positive user experience for all visitors to the site.

 ![Colour Palette](frontend/src/docs/palete.png)